How to push results to a Google Cloud Storage bucket

 - Bucket Name: Specify the bucket name (no leading Google Cloud Storage identifier, e.g. "bucket-name" not "GCS://bucket-name")

 - Destination Filename: User defined filename (include the file extension - e.g. pushfile.csv)

-- GCS credentials JSON: Paste the credentials JSON file text here
+- GCS credentials JSON: Copy and paste the credentials JSON file text into here

 - Split large files: Select to split the pushed activation file into smaller files

 - Max file size in MB (if splitting large files): If option 5 above is selected, use the default file size (i.e. 1024) or replace with a different maximum file size

 - Suffix used when splitting large files (will be followed by the number of the file): Use the suffix shown (i.e. -part-) or replace with a different suffix